This AI-enhanced forensic likeness was created from a 1980’s clay sculpture of a man whose skeletonized remains were found near Ormond Beach in 1982.

 • Likely born between 1935 and 1947

-In early 2024, after sequencing his DNA, it was discovered that this 1982 Volusia John Doe’s ancestral ties are French Canadian, with deeper Irish (Canadian) influence in both his maternal and paternal ancestry.
-In addition to Ontario and Quebec, he has genetic ties to Massachusetts, Illinois, and Michigan.
+In early 2024, after sequencing his DNA, it was discovered that most of this 1982 Volusia John Doe’s ancestral ties are French Canadian, with more than 50% of his admixture being Irish, Scottish, and English.

 To contribute a DNA sample or share other information, please contact FHD Forensics.
-Donations can be made on our GiveButter page.